allianz/ng-aquila/projects/ng-aquila/src/formfield/formfield.md

 ### Floating

 By default the label will float once the input is focused or filled.
-By specifying `nxFloatLabel` with a value of always you can make this formfield appear as a static input + label combination.
+By specifying `floatLabel` with a value of always you can make this formfield appear as a static input + label combination.

 <!-- example(formfield-floating) -->

 ### Custom formfield label

-You can pass text label content via the input `nxLabel`.
+You can pass text label content via the input `label`.
 If you need a more complex label you an use the directive `nx-formfield-label` as shown in the code example below.
 If both are defined, then `nx-formfield-label` will take precedence.

 <!-- example(formfield-custom-label) -->